janulicny/sdcnd-vehicle-detection/README.md

 I started by reading in all the `vehicle` and `non-vehicle` images.
 While exploring the dataset, I realized that the size of car and classes is roughly the same.
 Since in the real world I expect the noncar class to be detected much more often than the car class, I was afraid that the classifier might be prone to detect cars even when there are none.
 To resolve this, I decide to augment the data set to reduce the overrepresentation of the car class.

 I rotated every non car image by 90°, 180° and 270°.
 On top of that I blurred both car and non car images to prevent the model to learn from noise patterns.
-This step is contained in code cell 2 of the IPYthon notebook.
+This step is contained in code cell 2 of the IPython notebook.

 After the data augmentation, I was left with this data set: